RFoxtea/rvmark-engine/README.md

 An tree-based hypertext framework with a custom markup language and static site generator.
 Each `.rvmark` file compiles to a HTML page with graceful degradation.

-This repository is the **rvmark engine** -- the language, static site generator, and runtime.
+This repository is the **rvmark engine**: the static site generator and runtime.

-See <https://rv.rvmark.net/> for a demonstration documentation.
+See <https://rv.rvmark.net/> for a demonstration and human-written documentation.

 ## Installation